 This guide will help you:

-- Navigate your journey through various thoughts, feelings, and emotions.
+- Navigate your journey and various thoughts, feelings, and emotions.

 Similar to how athletes prepare for a competition and actively maintain their physical and mental fitness levels, it’s helpful to also prepare yourself as much as possible before a psychedelic journey.